 5: Create a system for continuous monitoring.
 GRC automation should move your organization towards a proactive approach, instead of relying on reactive models.
 A threat only remains a threat when it can be detected.
 Once a breach has happened, you are playing damage control.
 Constant automated vigilance is a lower price to pay than fines, damaged reputation, and lost customers.

-With an experienced team, we have unique capabilities that help clients map their GRC automation efforts to their business needs.
+- With an experienced team, our cyber security experts have unique capabilities that help clients map their GRC automation efforts to their business needs.
 We enable clients to ascertain that their risks are adequately managed, build confidence in business decisions, and improve productivity while meeting regulatory requirements.